gregnordin/notes_to_self/Blender/notes-Blender.md

 - Single finger drag away from original object and you'll have a 2nd object that you can place
 - To more finely position object when it is selected, go into Object Properties and type in coordinates for x, y, z

+## More in-depth info on using GUI and keyboard interface

+[[2.92] Blender Tutorial: Quick Physics Simulation for Beginners](https://www.youtube.com/watch?v=ymhEH-shXMo) - great illustration of **how to manually interact with, duplicate, and modify objects and the timeline**.
+Also very good introduction to using the physics engine.

 ## Python Scripting

 - [Blender Tutorial - Animating With Python, UNLOCK the power](https://www.youtube.com/watch?v=QnvN1dieIAU)